shadskii/cloud-service/README.md

 a goal for this project.
 An important part of extensibility is having the developers to extend it.
 ###### Reverse Proxy/ Load Balancer
 Nginx and HAProxy were both considered as options for the reverse proxy and load balancer.
-Both offer similar performance under high traffic which is supported by the benchmarks from ....
+Both offer similar performance under high traffic.
 However comparable their performance, many of Nginx's features are proprietary.
 At the free level Nginx does not offer enough features to justify choosing it over HAProxy.
 ###### Persistence Layer